 Toby C. Chai MD

-Professor of Urology and of Organization Department; Vice Chair of Research; Co-Director Female Pelvic Medicine and Reconstructive Surgery Program
+Professor of Urology and of Obstetrics, Gynecology, and Reproductive Sciences; Vice Chair of Research; Co-Director Female Pelvic Medicine and Reconstructive Surgery Program

 Urinary incontinence; Bladder urothelial biology; Neurourology; Voiding disorders